Picture taken during the second State of the Union address delivered by Ursula von der Leyen in 2021

 How can I Vote in the EU 2024 Elections?
 Who is Eligible?

-There are around 320 million Europeans who are eligible to vote in this year's EU election.
+There are about 350 million Europeans who are eligible to vote in this year's EU election.
 EU citizens are able to vote from their country of origin, abroad, or in the EU country you are a resident in.
 EU member states are free to set their own minimum voting age.
 Austria, Germany, and Malta all permit voters from the age of 16 to cast their ballot which fosters greater political engagement from a young age and promotes youth empowerment.

 In the 2019 EU elections, voter turnout among those aged under 25 was just 42%, the figure rose slightly to 47% for those aged up to 39.
 More measures and initiatives are needed to inspire and involve young people in European politics, even more so when we consider that this was the highest participation rate in over 2 decades.